Overview

 Roles

-A role can apply to the entire Hub, or it can be limited to a specific group.
-For instance:
+A role can apply to the entire Hub:

 Groups

-Groups allow you to organize users into teams, departments, or other meaningful categories.
+Groups allow you to organize users into departments, regions, teams, or other meaningful categories.

 When you add users to a group, you must always assign them a specific role within that group.
 You cannot add someone to a group without specifying their role.